20 Exceptional Nonprofit Vision Statement Examples

 Global Communities brings together local ingenuity and global insights to save lives, advance equity, and secure strong futures.

-What we love about it: In one sentence, Global Communities—the unified organization of recently-merged nonprofits Global Communities and Project Concern International—identifies its three-pronged approach to building stronger communities worldwide.
-The concise statement also highlights how they focus on both a macro and micro level to find solutions.
+What we love about it: Global Communities—the unified organization of recently merged nonprofits Global Communities and Project Concern International—identifies its three-pronged approach to building stronger communities worldwide.
+The powerful statement also highlights how it focuses on a macro and micro level to find solutions.

 CoachArt creates a transformative arts and athletics community for families impacted by childhood chronic illness.